Below you’ll find all of our 2020 RV life updates from the road in one place.

 And then preceded to wake up the next four mornings in a row to hit up all four parks together:

 The entire trip was incredible!
 However, I’m also not 100% sure how my body did it.
-Must have been all those Florida hot tub sessions!
+It must have been all those Florida hot tub sessions!

-The last day, all of our family left, but we still had one more day in Orlando.
-We had initially planned on hitting up Fort Wilderness, maybe go to the Hoop-Dee-Doo Musical Revue and check out the Disney RV park.
-But we were so worn out, we ended up just getting a hotel room near the airport, and consuming tons of junk TV and food instead.
+On the last day, all of our family left, but we still had one more day in Orlando.
+We had initially planned on hitting up Fort Wilderness, maybe go to the Hoop-Dee-Doo Musical Revue, and check out the Disney RV park.
+But we were so worn out.
+We ended up just getting a hotel room near the airport and proceeded to consume tons of junk food and TV instead.

-We got back to Las Vegas, knowing we wanted to stay in the southwest warmth until winter was over, but having no specific plans beyond that.
-We decided to head to Lake Mead for a week of recuperation and future destination planning.
+We got back to Las Vegas, knowing we wanted to stay in the southwest warmth until winter was over, but with no specific plans beyond that.
+So, we decided to head to Lake Mead for a week of recovery and future destination planning.

-When we came back to Las Vegas, one of our cats was pretty sick.
+When we arrived back in Las Vegas, one of our cats was pretty sick.
 It was a bit of a shock to me.
-She got better after a day or two, but we realized we can’t leave her with a sitter for that length of time anymore.
+After a day or two, she got better, but we realized we can’t leave her with a sitter for that length of time anymore.

 We decided we would leave Nevada at the end of January.

-This is where our year started to turn on us.
+This was when everything started changing, and the year that would teach us plans are futile started for us.
 What was supposed to be, “Let’s spend a week or two by Lake Mead, relax, catch up on work, make some future travel plans and then continue on…” turned upside down.

-First, my phone’s logic board just up and quit one day.
-We had to head into Las Vegas and spent most that day errand running and getting a new phone.
+First, my phone’s logic board up and quit one day.
+We had to head into Las Vegas and spent most of that day running errands and getting a new phone.
 Simple enough.

 So there we were, in the middle of barricades and cones, waiting to enter the Hoover Dam area, completely stopped.
 Barrett tried multiple times to turn it back on.
 Nothing.
 We got out, popped the hood.
 Nothing seemed out of the ordinary.
 We were baffled.
-The groups of people behind us started getting out of their cars, asking us what was wrong.
+The people in cars behind us started getting out, asking us what was wrong.
 It was a mess.
 So logically, Barrett walks up to the security stand and asks for help.

-Somehow, I still have no idea how Barrett managed to sneak up on and scare this man.
+Somehow (I still have no idea how), Barrett managed to sneak up on and scare this man.
 He jumped and grabbed toward his gun.
 Barrett quickly clarified that we just needed help.
-They came down and helped push us out of the way so the accrued line could keep moving.
+They came down and helped us push the truck out of the way so the accrued line could keep moving.

 I jumped on the phone, got us a tow.
-The folks at the Hoover Dam sent out the bomb-sniffing dogs to take a few laps around our truck.
+The Hoover Dam’s folks sent out the bomb-sniffing dogs to take a few laps around our truck.
 This all happened in a manner of minutes, but to me, it felt like an eternity.

-We then proceeded to sit there and wait three hours for a tow truck, because while pushing the truck out of the way, we managed to push it under a freeway overpass, which ended up confusing multiple tow companies.
+We then proceeded to sit there and wait three hours for a tow truck.
+Because while moving the truck out of the way, we managed to push it under a freeway overpass, which ended up confusing multiple tow companies.
 But eventually, we got a tow!

 But, we got a call at the end of the boat ride, and that was not the case.
 The truck problem was not small.